The Yorkshire Terrier Snuggles & Kisses There's a Time for Play and a Time for Love

 Faults: any solid color or colors other than blue and tan, any white markings other than small patch on chest.

-The American Kennel Club, AKC and other registries do recognize non-standard colors as pure-bred Yorkshire Terriers and will register them, they are allowed to participate in all sanctions except for conformation showings.
+The American Kennel Club, AKC and other registries do recognize non-standard colors as the Standard Yorkshire Terrier but will register them, they are allowed to participate in all sanctions except for conformation showings.

 *The term "Tiny Toy" and "Toy" no matter what the breed, are not what some breeders or persons without knowledge claim to be just "runts".
 This couldn't be further from the truth.
 The term "runt" has been coined for what some consider the tiniest pup in a litter.
 In fact when a litter of puppies are born and there is a smaller pup or pups in that litter, it is generally due to the time of conception.

 This is because not all the eggs in the female dog were fertilized at the same time, but all the fertilized eggs will develop into puppies and will be delivered at the same-time.
 So, when a dam has a litter of puppies and one is considered the "runt" that puppy was the last to be developed and won't necessarily remain the smallest of the litter after birth.